+- · learn more about Title I

-- learn about your rights as a parent - meet other parents and teachers begin a process of communication and cooperation between parents and school
+- · learn about your rights as a parent

+- · meet other parents and teachers

+- begin a process of communication and cooperation between parents and school

 As a parent you may request that the Title I teacher be present at conferences with the regular classroom teacher.
 Your child's progress will be discussed at each conference.
 Feel free to contact the Title I teacher if you have any concerns or questions.